oestrich/ex_venture/README.md

 ## Web Client

-There is a web client located at [http://localhost:4000/play](http://localhost:4000/play]).
+A web client is hosted by the game.
+Once it is running locally, you can access it via [http://localhost:4000/play](http://localhost:4000/play]).

 ![Web Client](https://exventure.org/images/web-client.png)